Ever wondered what the difference between CPU and GPU rendering was and which one fits your needs best?

-One of the biggest differences between professional and consumer is the amount of memory a card has.
+One of the most significant differences between professional and consumer is the amount of memory a card has.

-Consumer cards tend to have lower amounts of memory while professional cards have significantly more.
+Consumer cards tend to have lower memory capacities while professional cards have significantly more.

 If you’re going to be rendering in large resolutions, use high-res textures, will be saving deepEXRs, or have complex scenes with a lot of polygons and micro-displacements, you’ll need a lot of video memory.

 You’ll also want to consider the number of GPUs you want to use.

 Most people go with just one at first, but quickly notice that they could use a second one or even a third, to almost linearly improve render performance.
 Make no mistake, though, you’ll have to buy the right PC, the right motherboard, CPU, and PSU from the start to be able to just slap in a few more GPUs.
 Here’s how to do this.

 For even more complex Projects you can utilize technologies like NVLink that give you the ability to combine the memory of certain supported GPUs to reduce memory-related restrictions.